en_USEnglish

 Train Your Team

 Training is an aspect that is often overlooked.
 GA4 has a distinct interface and functionality that takes some getting used to.
-Organize a training session for your users, so that they can familiarize themselves with the new features on offer.
+Organize a training session for your users so that they can familiarize themselves with the new functionalities on offer.

 Taking data confidentiality into account